-Our Gastroesophageal Reflux Disease (GERD) Main Article provides a comprehensive look at the who, what, when and how of Gastroesophageal Reflux Disease (GERD)
+Our GERD (Acid Reflux, Heartburn) Main Article provides a comprehensive look at the who, what, when and how of GERD (Acid Reflux, Heartburn)

 Definition of Reflux disease, gastroesophageal (GERD)